 PRINCIPLES/ RECOMMENDATIONS YES / NO / NOT APPLICABLE COMMENTARY 9.1.6. potential key risk factors, the company's risk management and supervision policy; YES Information is disclosed in annual reports and/or financial statements.
 9.1.7. the company's transactions with related parties; YES Information is disclosed in annual reports and/or financial statements.
 9.1.8. main issues related to employees and other stakeholders (for instance, human resource policy, participation of employees in corporate governance, award of the company's shares or share options as incentives, relationships with creditors, suppliers, local community, etc.); YES Information is disclosed in annual reports and/or financial statements and Remuneration Policy.
 9.1.9. structure and strategy of corporate governance; YES Information is disclosed in annual reports and/or financial statements.
 9.1.10. initiatives and measures of social responsibility policy and anti-corruption fight, significant current or planned investment projects.
 YES Information is disclosed in annual reports and/or financial statements.
 9.2.
 When disclosing the information specified in paragraph 9.1.1 of recommendation 9.1, it is recommended that the company which is a parent company in respect of other companies should disclose information about the consolidated results of the whole group of companies.
 YES By presenting the information specified in this clause the Company announces the consolidated information of both the Company and the Group of companies.
 9.3.
 When disclosing the information specified in paragraph 9.1.4 of recommendation 9.1, it is recommended that the information on the professional experience and qualifications of members of the company's supervisory and management bodies and the manager of the company as well as potential conflicts of interest which could affect their decisions should be provided.
-It is further recommended that the remuneration or other income of members of the company's supervisory and management bodies and the manager of the company should be disclosed, as provided for in greater detail in Principle 7.
-YES The Company supplies the information specified in this clause in its annual reports.
+It is further recommended that the remuneration or other income of members of the YES The Company supplies the information specified in this clause in its annual reports.